University student dies after falling from a high place near police operations

 The Young Reporter (TYR) is an English news publication produced by international journalism students at Hong Kong Baptist University.
 It started as a printed magazine in 1969.
 Today, TYR is produced across different platforms.

-Female soccer in Hong Kong: still a long way to go
+Women's football in Hong Kong: still a long way to go